abhinavkashyap/abhi_jekyll/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a fourth year PhD student advised by Prof [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/){:target="\_blank"}.
-I also closely collaborate with [Devamanyu Hazarika](https://www.devamanyu.com){:target="\_blank"}.
-My research is on Natural Language Processing.
-I focus on making NLP models robust under different domains.
-NLP models do not perform well when presented with data from different domains and my focus is on Domain Adaptation for NLP.
-I am also interested in Scholarly Document Processing.
+Abhinav Ramesh Kashyap is a fourth-year Ph.D. student advised by Prof [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/){:target="\_blank"} and also closely collaborates with [Devamanyu Hazarika](https://www.devamanyu.com){:target="\_blank"}.
+His research is on Natural Language Processing.
+Specifically he focuses on making NLP models robust under different domains, also called Domain Adaptation.
+He is interested in Scholarly Document Processing which helps extract information from scholarly articles.

 ### Previously,

-I completed my Masters from the National University of Singapore.
-My master's thesis involved extractive summarization specific to restaurant reviews.
-I was part of the [Sensor Enhanced Social Media(SeSaMe)](){:target="\_blank"} lab with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/~mohan/){:target="\_blank"}
+Abhinav completed his Master's degree from the National University of Singapore.
+His master's thesis involved extractive summarization specific to restaurant reviews.
+He was part of the [Sensor Enhanced Social Media(SeSaMe)](){:target="\_blank"} lab with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/~mohan/){:target="\_blank"}

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.